Physical (Olivia Newton-John album): Legacy and controversies

 "Physical" also caused controversies in South Africa.
 In 1982, Newton-John performed at the Bophuthatswana's Sun City Super Bowl and the special appearance was recorded by South African Broadcasting Corporation (SABC).
 When Olivia was performing the single, the transmission was withdrawn without explanation, but later was reinstated, omitting the verses "There's nothing left to talk about" / "Unless it's horizontally".
 According to Billboard, the "committee of moral" of South Africa under apartheid had always employed a policy of restricting airplay on certain material considered "offensive".
 About all the controversies over the song and its music video, Newton-John stated:

 "Five years ago I would have died over a controversy like this.
 But now I just think it's foolish of them to take it so seriously."

 According to Stephen Thomas Erlewine: "'Physical' became such a monster hit – not just a hit, but a pop-culture phenomenon that was impossible to escape – that it became difficult to view its accompanying album as anything other than a conduit for the single".
-Since its release, Physical has been a very remarkable piece of 1980s culture, and has received numerous tributes and citations in several media.
+Since its release, Physical has become a remarkable piece of 1980s culture, and has received numerous tributes and citations in several media.
 The "Physical" performances and its music video popularized the fitness clothing that turned to be a popular fashion style in and out of health clubs, being used by several other artists like Madonna and Kylie Minogue.
 Among the programs who have already made reference to Physical are Late Night with David Letterman (on the pilot episode), Sesame Street, Glee (with Newton-John as a special guest), The Office and The Simpsons.